Monday, 4 August 2014

 MY VISIT

 Though it kicked off around 30 minutes late due to delays at the previous game, it certainly started quickly, with Riverside taking the lead in the opening few minutes.
 There was a bit of confusion over who was who, but it turned out that Riverside was wearing the purple strip, with Uppingham in the blue.
 It was 2-0 to the home side just before half time.
 Uppingham pulled one back with the best goal of the game when the ball was lobbed over the keeper.
-It finished 3-1 to Riverside in the end after the Uppingham keeper was sent off and the penalty converted.
+It finished 3-1 to Riverside in the end after the Uppingham keeper was sent off and the penalty was converted.
 It started tipping it down halfway through the second half.
 I stood and got absolutely drenched before going back to my car and taking around 15 minutes to get changed before heading off to the next game at Netherton.
 I stayed a lot longer than the PDFL officials did, running into the clubhouse at the first sign of spitting rain.

 THE GROUND